-- (1) During CP mode, the valid commands are CP command (AD hex), WRDI command (04 hex), RDSR command (05 hex), RDSCUR command (2B hex), RSTEN command (66 hex) and RST command (99hex).
-But, RDSR and RDSCUR are invalid commands during CP mode with hardware detection . - (2) Once an internal programming operation begins, CS# goes low will drive the status on the SO pin and CS# goes high will return the SO pin to tri-state.
-User must send at least one clock cycle on SCLK while CS# is at low to read the status of RY/BY# on SO pin. - (3) To end the CP mode, either reaching the highest unprotected address or sending Write Disable (WRDI) command (04 hex) may achieve it and then it is recommended to send RDSR command (05 hex) to verify if CP mode is ended.
+- (1) During CP mode, the valid commands are CP command (AD hex), WRDI command (04 hex), RDSR command (05 hex), RDSCUR command (2B hex), RSTEN command (66 hex) and RST command (99hex). - (2) Once an internal programming operation begins, CS# goes low will drive the status on the SO pin and CS# goes high will return the SO pin to tri-state. - (3) To end the CP mode, either reaching the highest unprotected address or sending Write Disable (WRDI) command (04 hex) may achieve it and then it is recommended to send RDSR command (05 hex) to verify if CP mode is ended.
 Please be noticed that Software reset and Hardware reset can end the CP mode.

-10-21.
+11-21.
 Deep Power-down (DP)

-The Deep Power-down (DP) instruction is for setting the device on the minimizing the power consumption (to entering the Deep Power-down mode), the standby current is reduced from ISB1 to ISB2).
+The Deep Power-down (DP) instruction is for setting the device on the minimizing the power consumption (to entering the Deep Power-down mode), the standby current is reduced from ISB1 to ISB2.
 The Deep Power-down mode requires the Deep Power-down (DP) instruction to enter, during the Deep Power-down mode, the device is not active and all Write/Program/Erase instructions are ignored.
 When CS# goes high, it's only in standby mode not deep power-down mode.
 It's different from Standby mode.

-The sequence of issuing DP instruction is: CS# goes low→ sending DP instruction code→ CS# goes high.
+The sequence of issuing DP instruction is: CS# goes low \rightarrow sending DP instruction code \rightarrow CS# goes high.